Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 When trimming is skipped, what is put in this line is ignored.
 Otherwise, use the arguments allowed by the selected trimming software.

-**Trimming settings**: By default some of the most common options are set for BBDuk (`ktrim=l k=15 mink=10 hdist=1 qtrim=r trimq=10 minlen=30`).
+**Trimming settings BBDuk**: For BBDuk, a typical argument line looks like this: `ktrim=l k=15 mink=10 hdist=1 qtrim=r trimq=10 minlen=30`.
-The first four options are for trimming unwanted (adapter) sequences which in BBDuk is done using k-mers (e.g. all 3-mers for ATTGCAAT are ATT, TTG, TGC, GCA, CAA, AAT).
+The first four options are for trimming unwanted (adapter) sequences which in BBDuk is done using k-mers (e.g. when k=3, all 3-mers for ATTGCAAT are ATT, TTG, TGC, GCA, CAA, AAT).
-Any unwanted sequences (e.g. adapter, primer and transposon sequences) can trimmed using the adapters file at the bottom of the window.
+Any unwanted sequences that need to be trimmed (e.g. adapter, primer and transposon sequences) should be entered in the adapters file.
-Clicking the `Open adapters file` opens a text file in which the unwanted sequences can be placed in fasta format.
+Clicking the `Open adapters file` opens a text file in which these unwanted sequences can be placed in fasta format.
 Fasta format is similar to the fastq format, but without the last two lines (i.e. the dummy line and the quality line).
 The header line of each read should start with a `>` and can contain any text (preferably no special symbols to be sure) and the next line should contain the unwanted sequence, for example: